 Replace with New Windows 10 Computer

-This is the most straightforward option, but also the most expensive.
+This is the most straightforward option to dealing with Windows 7 EOL, but also the most expensive.
 If your hardware is more than 4 years old it makes the most sense.

 Upgrade Current Hardware to Windows 10